Changes to student fees & payment for 2015/16

 Textbooks, supplies, materials and uniforms vary in cost depending on the program of study.
 Most of those items are available through the College bookstore on your campus.
 Other details including the cost of supplies and kits are available from your Academic School or the Coordinator of your program.
 Usually this information will be supplied to you ahead of time by way of correspondence or at the beginning of the term along with your Course Outlines.

 Off campus housing will vary depending on availability.
-Your Student Representation on each campus can assist with this.
+Your Student Government Office on each campus can assist with this.

 Be sure to budget for other monthly expenses which may include food, transportation, parking, entertainment and spending money.